Prescott Construction Accident Lawyers | Phillips Law Group

 The Prescott construction accident lawyers at Phillips Law Group have helped many victims recover damages after being seriously injured in a construction accident.
-We have served residents in Yavapai County and Arizona for almost 30 years, recovering over $750 million in compensation for our clients.
+We have served residents in Yavapai County and Arizona for almost 30 years, recovering over $1 billion in compensation for our clients.
 This includes compensation for medical bills, lost wages, pain and suffering and more.

 Learn more about your legal options during a free consultation.
 There is no risk or obligation to take legal action.
 Our firm operates on a contingency fee basis, so there are no upfront fees unless we help you win.

 Gives us a call at 1-800-706-3000 to see how we may be able to help.

 It is generally a wise decision to consult with an experienced lawyer to discuss your construction accident injury and determine whether you are eligible to pursue compensation.

 Our legal team has in-depth knowledge of the laws affecting these types of cases and how they may apply to your situation.
 When you meet with a Prescott construction accident lawyer, there are several factors we may consider to see if you may be able to file a case.
 This includes, but is not limited to: